jrheard/blog/python/passwords.md

 Back to the assignment!
 -----------------------

-OK, so we know how to pick a random lowercase letter using the [random module](https://docs.python.org/2/library/random.html).
+OK, so we know how to pick a random lowercase letter.
 You can also use the same approach in order to pick a random uppercase letter, or number, or symbol.

 Another useful thing to remember is that you can add strings together (we call this "concatenating" them) by using the `+` sign: